Academic Catalog 2024-2025

 Multiple Master’s Degrees

-A graduate student may earn more than one master’s degree from Point Loma Nazarene University by meeting all university and academic department/school requirements and fulfilling all graduation requirements for each degree.
+A student in a graduate program may earn more than one master’s degree from Point Loma Nazarene University by meeting all university and academic department/school requirements and fulfilling all graduation requirements for each degree.
 When a second degree is pursued in the same academic discipline (e.g., the School of Education or the Fermanian School of Business, etc.), two-thirds of the courses for the second degree must be distinct from the first degree.

 Students desiring to pursue two graduate programs concurrently must apply for program eligibility for both programs and be accepted into those programs.
 In addition, they must meet with the program director of both graduate degree programs in order to plan the joint course of study.
 Concurrent graduate program students must meet the requirements of both programs, as stated above.